 The global digital citizen understands that technology has dissolved boundaries between all the world’s people.
 We now communicate, collaborate, and celebrate across all levels of society.
 In short, we are now all global citizens.

 Why it’s important: Our students must realize, among other things, that we aren’t isolated from each other anymore.
 A deep understanding of this new global interconnectedness can encourage them to be aware of the issues, traditions, values, and cultures of other citizens.
 This leads to cultivating understanding, acceptance, compassion, and humility.

-- Involve students in projects on sites like Kiva.org, Kickstarter, or Vittana.
+- Involve students in projects on sites like Kiva.org or Kickstarter.

 - Foster international connections using Skype in the Classroom.

 - Explore and discuss the Miniature Earth Project, and create something similar that relates to the school or community.

 Digital citizenship covers appropriate and exemplary behaviour in our online environments.
 It’s about working towards making our transparent digital world safe for ourselves and others.

 Why it’s important: Just like with personal responsibility, this involves moving accountability for appropriate behaviour to our students.
 We teach them how to govern their behaviour, act in just and moral ways, and lead by good example in all online associations.
 In doing so they foster independence within themselves and hopefully light the way for others to do the same.

 - Take a survey to find out what your students know about good digital citizenship.